American Kristin Armstrong is the favourite to win the women’s time trial at the UCI road world championships in Varese, Italy on Wednesday.

 Pooley finished only 24 seconds behind Armstrong on a hillier course at the Olympics, while Thurig was nearly a minute off the American’s pace and just over a second faster than French veteran Jeannie Longo.

 Armstrong won gold in the Beijing Olympics last month and the world time trial title in 2006.
-A regular podium finisher at the annual championships, she finished third in
+A regular podium finisher at the annual championships, she finished third in Madrid, Spain in 2005 and took silver last year in Stuttgart, Germany.

 In Beijing, she admitted that losing the right to wear the world champion’s rainbow jersey she had won in 2006 had inspired her gold bid at the Games.